midnightntwrk/midnight-architecture/proposals/0018-night-generates-dust.md

 Importantly, the *NIGHT address*, where the NIGHT UTxO resides, and the *DUST address*, where DUST is allocated, need not be controlled by the same party.

-NIGHT tokens can be transferred to Cardano.
-NIGHT tokens on Cardano should still be able to produce DUST if their Cardano owner desires so.
+NIGHT tokens can exist on Cardano.
+These tokens should still be able to produce DUST on Midnight if their Cardano owner desires so.
 The owner of NIGHT tokens may also want to trade DUST produced from their tokens to someone else.

-**NOTE:** Henceforth we will use the term "cNIGHT" to refer to NIGHT tokens located on Cardano, and "mNIGHT" to refer to NIGHT tokens on Midnight.
+**NOTE:** Henceforth we will use the term "cNIGHT" to refer to NIGHT tokens located on Cardano, to distinguish them from NIGHT tokens on Midnight ("mNIGHT").

 Our goal is to create mechanisms that allow cNIGHT owners to manage DUST generation.
 By default, cNIGHT tokens do not generate DUST.  cNIGHT owner